 - If the situation is considered as a discriminatory action case, a questionnaire will be sent to the complainant.

-- The complainant will complete the questionnaire and return it to the Occupational Health and Safety Division.
+- The complainant will complete the questionnaire and return it to the Occupational Health and Safety Branch.
 The supervisor of the unit will review and assign the case to an officer as necessary.

-- If it is determined that the complaint is not valid or does not fall within the legislation, the supervisor will give written notice to the complainant that OHS will not proceed.
+- If it is determined that the complaint is not valid or does not fall within the legislation, the supervisor will give written notice to the complainant that the branch will not proceed.